diage/CodariCore/README.md

 ===========
 Version 0.1 Goals
 ===========
--All objects are able to be placed and work -ArenaBuilder and Arena are correctly implemented -Deaths and inventory interactions are handled -CodariArena implementation is working per current API standards
+-All objects are able to be placed and work -ArenaBuilder and Arena are correctly implemented //Done -Deaths and inventory interactions are handled -CodariArena implementation is working per current API standards //Done

 ---------------
 : Bugs to fix :
 ---------------
-Objective Spawners needs to add points //Done
+Objective Spawners needs to add points //Done Sprinting dilemma needs figured out //Done
-Random Spawnable groups need to be creatable
-Sprinting dilemma needs figured out //Changing how skills function Death needs handled //Done
+Death needs handled //Done
 Player leave needs handled //Done
 Preventing interacting with inventory needs applied //Done Fix spawn location of objectives //Done fix Role Switch Object placement problem //Done
-Figure out the correct time to name an arena
-Figure out about making things not stack.
-(Currently item spawners will stack and give you a bunch of stuff)(Objects are spawning over themselves)
+Figure out about making things not stack. //Done
-Trap icons need to be fixed to be spawnable
+Trap icons need to be fixed to be spawnable //Done Gate needs fixed	//Done
-Gate needs fixed							  //Implemented - needs testing Role items need removed for now from the kit  //Done
+Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects

 ---------------
     : QOL :